AntiDoctor/Edinburgh_VPR_Dataset/README.md

 ### Format

-Our dataset is made up of three folders corresponding to each traversal and within each folder is
+Our dataset is made up of three folders, one for each traversal.
+Inside each folder is three things:

+* An **images** folder containing all the images from the dataset.
+* A **gps.xlsx** file containing the GPS positions of each image.
+* A **scenes.xlsx** file containing the scene label of each image.

 ### Download

-We are currently working on finding as file sharing solution for hosting this large dataset (10GB+)
+We are currently working on finding as file sharing solution for hosting this large dataset (10GB+), in the meantime anyone who would like a copy of it should raise an issue and I will be in touch.

 ## Authors